cuttlefishh/python-for-data-analysis/lessons/lesson20.md

 Other GitHub terms:

 * **Repository** -- A repository, or Git project, encompasses the entire collection of files and folders associated with a project, along with each file’s revision history.
+* **Clone** -- A clone is a local copy of a project that already exists remotely.
+The clone includes all the project’s files, history, and branches.
 * **Issues** -- Issues are tasks in the project that need work.
 Issues start as "Open", and when they are resolved they are changed to "Closed".
 The author of an issue can assign someone to that issue.
 Issues support labels, and the text of issues can have "#" mentions to other issues (e.g. "#49"), "@" mentions to other users (e.g. "@cuttlefishh"), or mentions to commit SHA-hashes (e.g., "f36e3c5b3aba23a6c9cf7c01e7485028a23c3811").

 ### Basic Git Commands